flutter/website/src/get-started/fwe/local-caching.md

 (Of course, this "downside" also has the upside of automatically solving most stale cache problems!)

-Due to their simplicity, in-memory caches most directly mimic the pseudocode seen above of all caching strategies.
+Due to their simplicity, in-memory caches closely mimic the pseudocode seen above.
 That said, it is best to use proven design principles, like the [repository pattern][], to organize your code and prevent cache checks like the above from appearing all over your code base.

 Imagine a `UserRepository` class that is also tasked with caching users in memory to avoid duplicate network requests.